WestiferRobin/hedron/README.md

 - Movement
     - Tile selection needs to be cleared
     - See if yellow can be better for selection
-    - Add walking animation
+    - Add walking animation with sprites
 - Camera
     - Make it like Sims and XCOM
-    - Probably can be done in Hedron?

 ## TODOs
 - Get socalize done for 2 prisms